 Imagine flying somewhere and getting settled in your assigned seat.
 You’re all ready to do some stuff for work, or maybe read a book, or watch a movie, or maybe you just plan on sleeping.
 And once you hit 35,000 feet, all of a sudden, surprise!, a concert starts on the plane.

-Thanks to a new deal with Warner Music Nashville, Southwest’s “pop-up concerts,” which have been happening on and off since 2011, will now be an official thing with a name: “Live at 35.”
-As per Southwest, “We take our love for Artists on the Rise to new heights in our ongoing series featuring one-of-a-kind performances onboard flights at 35,000 feet.”
+Thanks to a deal with Warner Music Nashville, Southwest’s “pop-up concerts,” which have been happening on and off since 2011, are an official thing with a name: “Live at 35.”
+Initially launched in 2017, as per Southwest, “We take our love for Artists on the Rise to new heights in our ongoing series featuring one-of-a-kind performances onboard flights at 35,000 feet.”

-Concerts are not announced ahead of time and since this is a relatively new enterprise, sometimes unexpected things happen during the show – in this case, a bad amp forced one of Dawson’s accompanying guitarists to turn into a second cameraman.
+Concerts are not announced ahead of time and since this is a relatively new enterprise in the airline industry, sometimes unexpected things happen during the show – in the above case, a bad amp forced one of Dawson’s accompanying guitarists to turn into a second cameraman.

-Anyway, the whole thing kind of reminds me of the pop-up shows that Icelandair has been experimenting with.
-As for me, I’ll keep bringing my noise cancelling headphones with me.
+Anyway, the whole thing kind of reminds me of the pop-up shows that Icelandair had been experimenting with (but I think they finally dropped).
+As for me, what I said about this last year remains the same: I’ll keep bringing my noise-canceling headphones, thank-you very much.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!